Import and Export Jobs

 ## What this guide covers

-Create async subscriber imports and exports, use idempotency, and monitor results to completion.
+Create async subscriber import and export jobs, use idempotency, and monitor job status until completion.

 ## Use Async Jobs for Imports and Exports

-Use async import jobs for CSV-style subscriber imports and use async export jobs when another system needs a generated subscriber file.
-This keeps long-running work reliable and gives your integration a clear status to monitor.
+Use async import jobs for CSV-style subscriber imports.
+Use async export jobs when another system needs Mailrith to generate a subscriber file.
+These jobs make long-running work more reliable and give your integration a clear status to monitor.

-After submitting a job, poll the matching `GET` endpoint until the job reaches a final state such as completed or failed.
-If you also use webhooks for job events, keep polling available as a recovery path.
+After you submit a job, poll the matching `GET` endpoint until the job reaches a final state, such as completed or failed.
+If you also use webhooks for job events, keep polling as a backup path in case a webhook is missed.

 1. Prepare the CSV text or export filters in your own system.